Grandma's old fashioned cake icing can help you turn any homemade dessert cake into an attractive centerpiece for any serving table.

 Don't expect the results to be pure black or you'll be disappointed, but you can achieve a convincing shade of very dark grey.

-It's very difficult to make a pure black icing, but this homemade cake icing recipe comes close, and it'll taste much better than any store-bought kind.
+It's very difficult to make a pure black icing, but this old fashioned cake icing comes close, and it'll taste much better than any store-bought kind.

 To make gold icing, begin with a white colored icing, then add some yellow coloring gel and double the amount of brown coloring gel.
 The yellowish gold icing isn't shiny like gold, but it serves its purpose.

-Old fashioned whipped cream works great as an icing on a cake, or as a filling between its layers.
+Old fashioned whipped cream works great as an old fashioned cake icing on any dessert cake, or as a filling between its layers.

 However, the problem with real whipped cream is that it tends to weep after a while and if you keep your cake at room temperature for too long, it falls apart.
 One way to make your whipped cream last longer is to stabilize it.